roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

+===

- ****** The Sweet Slut in Training Ch.
-05 ****** bydlsloan© She sunk her index finger easily into her juicy slit, feeling the vibrations from within her pussy tingling through her fingers.
+She sunk her index finger easily into her juicy slit, feeling the vibrations from within her pussy tingling through her fingers.
 With her right hand occupied, her left hand drifted to her breasts, pinching her nipples, pulling the suit away to introduce her hard buds to the warm sun and cool breeze.

  Now she felt hands on her legs and realized that at least two of the men had come down and were now spreading her legs wide, holding them out.
 "Here, I'll get some chairs," she heard Travers say and realized they were all three there.
 She wondered who was guiding the boat, but assumed they were probably just drifting now in open water.